 EFR recruits, screens and orients people from the community who have proven ability in ADL (activities of daily living) training and community integration for individuals with developmental disabilities to become community habilitation service providers.

-Project Explore provides a half-day summer program of recreational activities for teens and young adults with developmental disabilities.
-Project Explore participants are able to experience new activities in a safe, supportive environment that fosters friendship and belonging.
-Participants must be eligible to receive HCBS waiver services.
-EFR provides transportation from a designated home base to daily scheduled activities but families are responsible for their child’s drop off and pick up at the home base.
-Families are also responsible for activity fees associated with their child.
+Project Explore offers two to eight weeks of half-day of recreational summer programming to teens and young adults with developmental disabilities.
+Participants have the opportunity to experience both new and familiar activities in a safe, supportive environment that fosters friendship and belonging.
+Youth meet at a home base each day of camp and staff provide transportation from the designated home base to daily activities.
+These activities include but are not limited to swimming, hiking, team building, amusement parks, and various games.
+Families are responsible for their child’s drop off and pick up at the home base.
+Families are also responsible for daily activity fees associated with their child.

-Parents Night Out provides recreation activities for youth ages 6-12 years old, one evening per month at various community locations.
+Parent’s Night Out provides group recreational activities for youth ages 6-12 years old, one evening per month at various community locations.
+Youth enjoy fun activities such as trampoline parks, splash pads, game nights, zoo, apple picking, and holiday parties.

-Exceptional Family Resources’ Take a Break Respite Services provides care to individuals with developmental disabilities, so families may have a break from their caregiving responsibilities.
-Families are individually matched with providers who are paid an hourly rate by Exceptional Family Resources to care for their child or family member.
+The Respite Services at Exceptional Family Resources provides care to individuals with developmental disabilities, giving families a break from their caregiving responsibilities.
+Families are individually matched with providers who are paid an hourly rate by Exceptional Family Resources to care for and support their family member.

-Take a Break: The original Take a Break Family Respite provides 10-25 hours/month of respite service to all children in the family.
+Take a Break: Our Take a Break Family Respite service provides 10-25 hours/month of respite service for the child with a disability and any siblings in the family.
 Staff cannot provide transportation during this service and the respite is provided primarily in the home.
-These services are provided through a contract with the Onondaga Department of Mental Health.
+Staff are matched with families and their children based on the needs of the family and availability of staff; families then schedule their respite directly with the staff.
+These services are provided through a contract with the Onondaga Department of Mental Health and funding from United Way.
+Each service recipient must live at home with their family and be eligible for OPWDD services.

-For more information about our respite programs, please contact Irene Fiesinger at email@example.com or call (315) 478-1462 ext 334.
+For more information about our respite programs, please contact the Program Manager, Irene Fiesinger, at email@example.com or call (315) 478-1462 ext.
+334.

 The Senior Caregivers Program serves families in which a caregivers, who is 55 or older, is caring for and sharing a home with someone with a developmental disability.